scality/cloudserver/README.md

 npm start
 ```

 This starts an S3 server on port 8000.
+Two additional ports 9990 and
+9991 are also open locally for internal transfer of metadata and data,
+respectively.

 The default access key is accessKey1 with
 a secret key of verySecretKey1.